KevinWhalen/WeatherAlerts/README.md

 system's files.

-(The retrieval script could be also run as a scheduled job (ie. with cron) based on prefered accuracy and API subscription.
-Just set it call the alert and exiration check functions instead of the main function.)
+(The retrieval script could be also run as a scheduled job (ie. with cron) based on preferred accuracy and API subscription.
+Just set it call the alert and expiration check functions instead of the main function.)

 ---